robocomp/robocomp/README.md

 Done!
 Now let's have some fun.

-#Running the RCIS Robotics simulator
+#Testing the installation using the RCIS robotics simulator
 We will first fetch some meshes and textures used by the simulator (it will take a while):

     cd ~/robocomp